All Australian small businesses need to know & comply with the Spam Act. But what is it & how do you comply? This post covers what you need to know.

-In the race to get their business up and their content marketing out in front of people, many Australian small business owners don’t realise they are breaking a long-standing piece of law – the Spam Act of 2003.
+In the race to get their business out in front of people, many Australian small business owners don’t realise they are breaking a long-standing piece of law – the Spam Act of 2003.

 So what is it and why should you care?

 The Spam Act is a piece of Australian legislation that bans sending unsolicited commercial electronic messages.
-It is currently administered by the ACMA – a government body.
+It is currently administered by the ACMA (The Australian Communications and Media Authority) – a government body.

 Other countries have their own versions of this legislation, so if you do business internationally, you need to know the legislation of the jurisdiction you are working within.

-In Australia, the Spam Act covers any message that has a marketing or commercial element:
+In Australia, the Spam Act covers any electronic message that has a marketing or commercial element: